xingzhou/containercafe/docs/ansible.md

 For apt the answer is to configure an Ansible variable named `repos` that contains a list of records, one for each alternate apt repo to use.
-Each record must contain a field named `key_url` having a value like `http://10.140.132.215:8082/Release.pgp`.
+Each record must contain a field that is named `repo` and has a value like `deb http://10.20.30.40:8082/ trusty main`.
 A record may also have a field named `validate_certs`.
+These two fields are used as the values of the corresponding arguments of the `apt_repository` module in Ansible.
+A record may also have a field that is named `key_url` and has a value like `http://10.20.30.40:8082/Release.pgp`;
-These two fields are used as the values of the `url` and `validate_certs` (respectively) arguments of the `apt_key` module in Ansible.
+in this case the `key_url` and `validate_certs` (if any) fields are used as the `url` and `validate_certs` (respectively) arguments of the `apt_key` module in Ansible.
+Additionally, a record may also have a field that is named `key_package`; in this case Ansible's `apt` module is invoked with the `key_package` value passed through the `pkg` argument.

 For Docker the answer is to redefine the relevant Ansible variables that indicate the name and tag of the image to pull.
 These variables